 A type of subcontract with a corporate owner or any of its Divisions or Subsidiaries that requires specific levels of service for administrative functions or services for the Contractor specifically related to fulfilling the Contractor's obligations to AHCCCS under the terms of this contract.

 SERVICE PLAN

-A complete written description of all covered health services and other informal supports which reflects applicable Evidence Based Practice Guidelines.
-The service plan includes individualized goals, family support services, care coordination activities and strategies to assist the member in achieving an improved quality of life.
+A complete written description of all covered health services and other informal supports which includes individualized goals, family support services, care coordination activities and strategies to assist the member in achieving an improved quality of life.

 NEEDS